 The Community Health Improvement Process (CHIP) brings together many diverse partners to improve the health of our community.
 They align their efforts and support each other for greater collective impact on the priorities identified through our Community Health Assessment.

 CHIP collaborators work together to identify priority issues, develop and implement strategies for action, and establish accountability to ensure measurable health improvement, which is outlined in the form of a Community Health Improvement Plan.
 CHIP looks outside of the performance of an individual organization serving a specific segment of a community to the way in which the activities of many organizations contribute to community health improvement.
-A new Community Health Assessment will be completed this year with a new report coming out in December 2015 that will review new data, emerging issues and define new or revised priorities for 2015-2018.

-Community Health Assessment Priorities for 2012 - 2015:
+Community Health Assessment Priorities for 2018 - 2021:

-The Community Health Improvement Process Advisory
+Community Health Improvement Process for Selecting Health Priorities